CSCmaster/Statistics-of-Toronto-marriage-licenses-and-affordable-housing-units/README.md

 input file: data literature
 output file: PDF of paper1, qmd of paper1 and reference bib script:the download data of Toronto marriage licenses and afforable housing

+# LLMs usage
+Furthermore, I have used general AI to help me generate the draft of this paper, AI helps to generate idea of how to make connections between each graph and my research question.